fanout/js-serve-grip/README.md

 ### Configuration

 `connect-grip` exports a constructor function, `ConnectGrip`.
-This constructor takes a configuration object that can be used to configure the instance, such as the Grip proxies to use for publishing or whether incoming requests should require a Grip proxy.
+This constructor takes a configuration object that can be used to configure the instance, such as the GRIP proxies to use for publishing or whether incoming requests should require a GRIP proxy.

 ```javascript
 import { ConnectGrip } from '@fanoutio/connect-grip';